Guðmundur and Geirfinnur case: Disappearances

-On the night of 26 January 1974, Guðmundur Einarsson, an 18-year-old labourer, was walking back from the community hall (Alþýðuhúsið) in Hafnarfjörður to his home, 10 km away.
+On the night of 26 January 1974, Guðmundur Einarsson, an 18-year-old labourer, was walking back from the community hall in Hafnarfjörður (part of the Greater Reykjavík area) to his home, 10 km away.
 He was last seen by a motorist after he nearly fell in front of a vehicle and has not been seen since.
-Ten months later, on 19 November 1974, Geirfinnur Einarsson, a 32-year-old construction worker unrelated to Guðmundur, received a phone call while at home and drove a short distance to the harbour cafe in Keflavik.
+Ten months later, on 19 November 1974, Geirfinnur Einarsson, a 32-year-old construction worker unrelated to Guðmundur, received a phone call while at home and drove a short distance to the harbour cafe in Keflavík.
 He left the keys in the ignition, but failed to return to the car.

 Extensive searches around the harbour and coast did not find a body, and, although the police in Iceland are regularly informed of people who disappear in snowstorms without motive, witnesses, forensic evidence, or bodies, a murder inquiry was opened.
 The Icelandic Police were put under intense public and media pressure to solve these cases.

-Investigation and prosecutions
+Interrogations and prosecutions

 Six suspects, Sævar Ciesielski, Kristján Viðar Viðarsson, Tryggvi Rúnar Leifsson, Albert Klahn Skaftason, Guðjón Skarphéðinsson, and Erla Bolladóttir, eventually signed confessions to murder, even though they had no clear memory of committing the crimes.
 They had been kept in isolation, interviewed at length under pressure with little contact allowed with their lawyers.
 They were given drugs (Mogadon, diazepam and chlorpromazine) and subjected to sleep deprivation and water torture, particularly the alleged ringleader, Sævar, who had a fear of water.
 He also said that the drugs which were supposed to help him sleep had affected his memory.

 The suspects said they signed the confessions in order to put an end to their solitary confinement.
 For example, Erla was held in solitary confinement for 242 days; two were kept under solitary confinement for over 600 days, and one of whom, Tryggvi, for 655 days – the longest solitary confinement outside of the Guantanamo Bay detention camp.
 Sævar was kept in custody for a total of 1,533 days.

 In 1976, Einar Bollason, the chairman of the Icelandic Basketball Federation, sat innocent for 105 days in solitary confinement, along with Magnús Leópoldsson, Valdimar Olsen and Sigurbjörn Eiríksson, after Erla (Einar's half-sister) and other suspects had implicated them in the case.

 Sævar, Kristján and Tryggvi were convicted for killing Guðmundur, while Albert was convicted for helping to hide the body.
 Sævar, Kristján and Guðjón were later convicted for killing Geirfinnur Einarsson, while Erla was convicted of perjury after she implicated her half-brother and others in the disappearance.